toml-lang/toml/README.md

 The escape codes must be valid Unicode [scalar values](http://unicode.org/glossary/#unicode_scalar_value).

-All other escape sequences not listed above are reserved; if they are used used, TOML should produce an error.
+All other escape sequences not listed above are reserved; if they are used, TOML should produce an error.

 Sometimes you need to express passages of text (e.g. translation files) or would like to break up a very long string into multiple lines.
 TOML makes this easy.